 “With the entirety of human knowledge available at their fingertips, today’s shopper is way savvier than ever before.
-To cater to these empowered shoppers and to facilitate unplanned purchases, it’s critical that retail environments provide access to rich product information, and especially provide social proof for in-store purchases, such as making online reviews available in the store.
+To cater to these empowered shoppers and to facilitate unplanned purchases, it’s critical that Retail Marketing environments provide access to rich product information, and especially provide social proof for in-store purchases, such as making online reviews available in the store.

-While more than half of shoppers now use digital tools to pre-shop, the overwhelming majority still want to complete the transaction in store.
+While more than half of shoppers now use digital marketing tools to pre-shop, the overwhelming majority still want to complete the transaction in store.
 When retailers think about their digital marketing, they shouldn’t just think in terms of capturing online sales.
-Providing a great store locator, giving access to real-time in-store inventory and having a well executed local SEO plan are amongst the highest value digital activities for any brick and mortar retailer.”
+Providing a great store locator, giving access to real-time in-store inventory and having a well executed local SEO plan are amongst the highest value digital activities for any brick and mortar Retail Marketing.”